 Admission to the MA and PhD program is competitive.
-We only admit 6-9 people per year in the PhD program.
-We choose to limit the number of people into the program in order to maintain our intimate and supportive climate.
+We typically admit 6-9 people per program in the PhD and MA programs.
+We choose to limit the number of people into the programs in order to maintain our intimate and supportive climate.
 We want to make sure that students have ample opportunities to interact with faculty by maintaining a relatively small faculty to student ratio (about 3 students for every faculty member).

 Q. What are the qualifications for receiving an assistantship?

 A. For a teaching assistantship, we utilize the following criteria: (a) background in communication (i.e., we want you to have knowledge about what you are teaching); (b) prior teaching experience (not required, but certainly helps and can come in a variety of areas such as training); (c) potential for being an effective teacher; and (d) academic credentials (a degree from a respected institution and strong letters of recommendation that include observations of your teaching).

 Research assistantships are positions on funded research projects conducted by professors in the department.
 Therefore, these professors make decisions about the RAs.
 Generally, they are looking for people who have good research skills in one or more of the following: (a) library research, (b) internet research, (c) grant writing, (d) statistics, (e) quantitative or (f) qualitative research methods.

 Q. How many assistantships does the department have at any one time?